General settings for the Plex Media Server. You can access these under Settings > Server > General in Plex Web App.

 Related Page: Plex Web App

-If you haven’t yet signed into your Plex account on your Plex Media Server, you can do so here.
-Enter your username (or email) and password for your Plex account.
+If you haven’t yet claimed (signed in to) your Plex account on your Plex Media Server, you can do so here.
+Claiming the server will associate the server with your Plex account.

 Related Page: Sign in to Your Plex Account